College of Liberal Arts & Social Sciences > About > Initiatives > Urban Collaborative > Student Urban Research Corps

 Corps members are appointed for one quarter at a time, with the possibility of reappointment for subsequent quarters.

 Yes, please visit the Office of Student Employment and the Campus Job Board for current openings and hourly pay rates.

-Students should apply in the first week of autumn quarter for work in the current academic year.
-If vacancies become available during the Winter and Spring quarters, current openings will be shared on the Office of Student Employment’s Campus Job Board and through general announcement.
+Students should apply by September 15th for Fall Quarter and December 5th for Winter Quarter.
+If vacancies become available during the other quarters, current openings will be shared on the Office of Student Employment’s Campus Job Board and through general announcement.

 Corps members have the opportunity to connect with our wide network of faculty, peers, alumni, and community partners who are dedicated to understanding urban issues and advancing solutions.
 In addition, Corps members are asked to join the faculty and staff of the Urban Collaborative at 2-3 events per quarter.